 Sophie and LUC8K are all about color and personal style and this is a country that screams both with a sexy edge unlike anywhere on earth.
 The style of the men and women are both personal and reflect the natural colors of the country’s flora and fauna, stretching from the great Amazon Rainforest to the pristine white-sand beaches.

 Music and art play such a ubiquitous role in the country and like the mix of ethnic groups and cultures it is diverse and distinct, despite taking its influences from around the world.
-The original styles and sounds includes samba, bossa nova, MPB, sertanejo, pagode, tropicalia, choro, maracatu, mangue beat, funk carioca, frevo, forró and lambada.
+The original styles and sounds include samba, bossa nova, MPB, sertanejo, pagode, tropicalia, choro, maracatu, mangue beat, funk carioca, frevo, forró, and lambada.

 The source of this boundless creative output comes from the Favelas, Brazil’s poorest neighborhoods that surround its large cities.
 It’s estimated that 6 percent of Brazil’s population live in these slums.
 Sophie understands that a sad part of the human condition is that poverty is often the source of outsized creativity.
 For those living in the horrid conditions of the Favelas, music and art are the only way out.

 Let’s not forget that Sophie went to the Rio 2016 Opening Ceremony where she witnessed the country’s story in monumental spectacle and the unity that is promoted by the Olympic movement.
-She was amazed by the performances, the athletes and the crowds.
-Afterward she danced into the night and even thought that if she ever had to leave her native Africa, she would be happy to settle in Rio.
+She was amazed by the performances, the athletes, and the crowds.
+Afterward, she danced into the night, and even though that if she ever had to leave her native Africa, she would be happy to settle in Rio.